 \subsection{Proposed Metrics vs.\ Established Criticality Metrics}

-We now examine whether the proposed effort metrics provide safety-relevant information that established criticality measures fail to capture.
-Table~\ref{tab:metric_properties} highlights three structural distinctions: (i)~FSR and MDR are error-type specific, whereas TTC, DRAC, and BTN conflate FPs and FNs, (ii)~FSR is duration-sensitive, penalizing persistent phantoms whose per-frame effort appears moderate, and (iii)~LEA adds a lateral dimension absent from all established metrics.
-To quantify these differences experimentally, we extend the established metric set with THW\,($=$\,$R/v_{\text{ego}}$), Time Exposed TTC-threshold (TET, cumulative time with TTC$\,{<}\,2$\,\si{\second})~\cite{Westhofen_2022}, and lateral distance $d_y$ (the only true lateral quantity available for comparison), and compute Spearman rank correlations ($\rho$) at the track level across all three nuScenes pipelines under both RSB and SAT collision checks in Tab.~\ref{tab:correlation}.
+We now examine whether the effort metrics provide rankings complementary to established criticality measures.
+Table~\ref{tab:metric_properties} highlights three structural distinctions: (i)~FSR and MDR are error-type specific, (ii)~FSR is duration-sensitive, and (iii)~LEA adds a lateral dimension.
+To quantify these differences, we extend the comparison with THW\,($R/v_{\text{ego}}$), Time Exposed TTC-threshold (TET, cumulative time with TTC$<2$\,\si{\second})~\cite{Westhofen_2022}, lateral distance $d_y$, and compute track-level Spearman correlations ($\rho$) across the nuScenes pipelines under RSB and SAT collision checks in Tab.~\ref{tab:correlation}.